ycrc/ycrc.github.io/docs/clusters-at-yale/data/staging.md

 [netID@cluster ~]$ rsync -avP $HOME/scratch60/output_data netID@department_server:/path/to/outputs/
 ```

-The _working_ copy of the data can then be removed manually or left to be deleted when it reaches the 60-day limit.
+The _working_ copy of the data can then be removed manually or left to be deleted (which will happen automatically after 60-days).
 See the [Archive Data](/data/archive/) and [Transfer Data](/clusters-at-yale/data/transfer/) pages for more ways to move data efficiently to and from the clusters.

 ## Transfer Partition
-Both `grace` and `farnam` have dedicated data-transfer partitions (named `transfer`) designed for staging data onto the cluster.
+Both Grace and Farnam have dedicated data transfer partitions (named `transfer`) designed for staging data onto the cluster.
 All users are able to submit jobs to these partitions.
+Note each users is limited to running two transfer jobs at one time.
+If your workflow requires more simultaneuous transfers, contact us for assistance.

+### Interactive Transfers
 We recommend using `tmux` to launch interactive transfers so that you are able to log out and leave the job running in the background.

 ```bash